-Our current Chapter President, Steven Brumbaugh, has prepared a President’s Plan of Work for his term in office from September 2018 to August 2019.
-You can see Steve’s President’s Plan of Work here.
+Our current Chapter President, Rob Titus, has prepared a President’s Plan of Work for his term in office from October 2019 to September 2020.
+You can see Rob’s President’s Plan of Work here.

 The organizational documents that guide Chapter governance and operations include:

 - Bylaws of the California-Nevada Chapter of the American Fisheries Society